A New Little Starfire! Singer Caitlyn Smith Expecting Second Child

 Caitlyn Smith is ready for round two of motherhood!

-The singer-songwriter is pregnant and expecting her second child with husband Rollie Gaalswyk, she revealed Sunday on social media.
+The singer-songwriter is pregnant and expecting her second child with husband Rollie Gaalswyk, she revealed Sunday.

+“We are overjoyed and so blessed to be expanding our little family!” the mom-to-be tells PEOPLE exclusively.
+“Lots of happy tears and smiles when we found out — what a gift.”

-Smith announced the happy news on Mother’s Day holiday, sharing a throwback photo of herself with her now-21-month-old son Thomas Miles as a newborn and a second of Thomas now, wearing a “WORLD’S BEST BROTHER” shirt.
+Smith announced the happy news herself on the Mother’s Day holiday, sharing a throwback photo of herself with her now-21-month-old son Thomas Miles as a newborn and a second of Thomas now, wearing a “WORLD’S BEST BROTHER” shirt.

-“Almost 2 years ago, this sweet boy made me a mother and showed me a new love I have never known,” Smith captioned the images, which were shot by photographer Kelly Christine.
+“Almost 2 years ago, this sweet boy made me a mother and showed me a new love I have never known,” Smith captioned the images, the first of which was shot by photographer Kelly Sutton.
 “This November, we get to do it all over again and I’m pretty sure my heart my burst. 💚”

-“Oh so grateful this Mother’s Day — for my beautiful mom, for sweet little Tom, and the tiny miracle on its way … ” added the “Like I’m Gonna Lose You” singer.

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.